Creating the "green" networks of the future

 - Build an open knowledge base.
 Establish open datasets for network energy efficiency research, working with community groups such as IEEE, Internet Engineering Task Force (IETF) and the GreenTouch Consortium.

 - Spur innovation.
 Catalyze initiation of research and experimentation by industry for redesign of network equipment and best operational practices.

 - Develop uniform, achievable standards for “green” networks with community groups.

 - Collaborate with community groups and industry.
 ESnet is actively looking for collaboration opportunities for research and development of smarter networks that are more energy-efficient.
-ESnet has recently joined the GreenTouch™ Consortium, a global industry consortium that is dedicated to dramatically improving the energy efficiency of information and communications technology (ICT) networks and significantly reducing the carbon footprint of ICT devices, platforms and networks.
+ESnet joined the GreenTouch™ Consortium, a global industry consortium that is dedicated to dramatically improving the energy efficiency of information and communications technology (ICT) networks and significantly reducing the carbon footprint of ICT devices, platforms and networks.

 As a national network that supports thousands of Department of Energy scientists, ESnet is in a leadership position to reduce its own carbon footprint.
 But it will take a collaborative effort from multiple perspectives—industry, academia, and research institutions— to achieve the kind of audacious innovation necessary to achieve breakthrough progress in energy efficiency.
 ESnet is committing to reducing the power consumption of its network, and in the process, will be sharing its efforts with the greater community to fast-track the development of “green” technologies that will benefit all.
 ESnet also participates in industry conferences and events investigating new directions in energy efficiency.
 To propose "green" networking collaborations, ideas, or projects, contact Inder Monga, firstname.lastname@example.org.